Critics slam 'racist' woman in gorilla mask who launched egg at Larry Elder, became violent

 Gov. Gavin Newsom came under harsh scrutiny last year amid his coronavirus policies and lockdowns, most notably after a photo surfaced last fall showing him dining in a swanky restaurant maskless and surrounded by people from outside of his own household.

-Despite the violence Elder faced on the campaign trail, his Recall Express bus will continue touring the state, with Elder tweeting on Wednesday evening about an upcoming visit to
+Despite the violence Elder faced on the campaign trail, his Recall Express bus will continue touring the state, with Elder tweeting on Wednesday evening about an upcoming visit to Bakersfield next week.